Chandra-MARX/marxs/DESCRIPTION.rst

 Order of optical elements is known.
-  MARXS assumes that the order in which photons hit (or miss) optical elements in know a-priory, e.g. entrance aperture to mirror to grating to detector.
+  MARXS assumes that the order in which photons hit (or miss) optical elements is known, e.g. entrance aperture to mirror to grating to detector.